 Methanol Institute Releases Two New Reports On Methanol Fuel

-The Methanol Institute (MI) released two new reports on the use of methanol as a safe, efficient and clean alternative fuel for cars, trucks and buses.
+The Methanol Institute (MI) released two reports on the use of methanol as a safe, efficient and clean alternative fuel for cars, trucks and buses.

 SGS Inspire has prepared a report for the Methanol Institute titled “Methanol: Properties and Uses,” providing an explanation of the main physical and chemical properties of methanol, as well as how these properties affect the different types of existing internal combustion engines in the market.